cor3bit/bertsekas-marl/README.md

 ## Multiagent Reinforcement Learning: Rollout and Policy Iteration

-Implementation of the Multiagent Rollout based on the paper by Dimitri Bertsekas (2021).
+Re-implementation of Implementation of the Multiagent Rollout based on the paper by Dimitri Bertsekas (2021).
+Originally forked from https://github.com/cor3bit/bertsekas-marl.
+But a few improvements and explorations have been made from there.

 ### Environment
 Simulation environment follows the rules of the Spiders-and-Flies game as specified in [1].
 The environment is adapted from Anurag Koul's ma-gym [2] modifying the PredatorPrey env.
+A wrapper has been written for a modified environment with modified reward functions to test the online replanning discussed at the end of section V in [1].

 ### Usage